aiven/aiven-docs/docs/products/postgresql/howto/connect-pgadmin.md

 title: Connect with pgAdmin
 ---

-[pgAdmin](https://www.pgadmin.org/) is one of the most popular PostgreSQL® clients, useful to manage and query your database.
+[pgAdmin](https://www.pgadmin.org/) is one of the most popular PostgreSQL® clients.
+Use it to manage and query your database.

 ## Variables